 Fresh water is becoming increasingly scarce.
 That’s why we need to start cutting water consumption today – and it’s going to take more than just asking guests to reuse towels.
 But the environmental and financial upsides are worth the investment.

 Certification shows the world your commitment to sustainability.
-But while the badges lend credit to your efforts and help attract more eco-conscious guests, the process itself is even more valuable – helping you set priorities and fill gaps in your sustainability plans.
+But while the Travel Sustainable badge lends credit to your efforts and helps attract more eco-conscious guests, the process itself is even more valuable – helping you set priorities and fill gaps in your sustainability plans.

 Reducing food waste